-Figure 35: Ewellix LiftKit is natively supported
+Figure 36: Ewellix LiftKit is natively supported

-Note: Make sure Ewellix LiftKit URCap version 1.1.0.rc1 is installed and configured.
-This URCap is provided by Rocketfarm.
+Note: Make sure Ewellix LiftKit URCap version 1.1.2 or newer is installed and configured.

 Vention V1

 Select this option for lifting columns that are built with the first generation Vention MachineMotion controllers.
 Select "Use dynamic positioning" if your project requires recalculating the lifting column position for each pick and place movement.
 Enter the maximum stroke in millimeters, and the controller name and drive number as they are configured in the "Vention Robot Cell" URCap.